Bayesian estimation of discretely observed multi-dimensional diffusion processes using guided proposals: Introduction

 Estimation of $\th$ in this setting has attracted much attention during the past decade.
 Here we restrict attention to estimation within the Bayesian paradigm.
 From a theoretical perspective, results on posterior consistency have been proved in \cite{vdMeulenvZanten} and \cite{GugushviliSpreij}.
 The associated computational problem is the object of study here.
 Two review articles that include many references on this topic are \cite{vZanten} and \cite{Sorensen}.

 The main difficulty in estimation for discretely observed diffusion processes is the lack of a closed form expression for transition densities, making the likelihood intractable.
 If the diffusion path is observed continuously, then estimation becomes easier as for a fully observed diffusion path the likelihood is available in closed form (and parameters appearing in the diffusion coefficient can be determined from the quadratic variation of the process).
 This naturally suggests to study the computational problem within a missing data framework, treating the unobserved path segments between two succeeding observation times as missing data.
 This setup dates back to at least \cite{Pedersen}, who used it to obtain simulated maximum likelihood estimates for $\th$.
 Within the Bayesian computational problem, the resulting Markov-Chain-Monte-Carlo algorithm is known as data-augmentation and was introduced in this context by \cite{Eraker}, \cite{ElerianChibShephard} and \cite{RobertsStramer}.
-This algorithm is a special form of the Metropolis-Hastings (MH) algorithm which iterates the following steps: \begin{enumerate} \item draw missing segments, conditional on $\th$ and the observed discrete time data; \item draw from the distribution of $\th$, conditional on the ``full data''. \end{enumerate} Here, by ``full data'' we mean the path formed by the drawn segments joined at the observation times.
+This algorithm is a special form of the Gibbs sampler which iterates the following steps: \begin{enumerate} \item draw missing segments, conditional on $\th$ and the observed discrete time data; \item draw from the distribution of $\th$, conditional on the ``full data''. \end{enumerate} Here, by ``full data'' we mean the path formed by the drawn segments joined at the observation times.
 The algorithm can be initialised by either interpolating the discrete time data or choosing an initial value for $\th$.
-Since in both steps it is usually not possible to draw directly from the distribution of interest, each step can be replaced by generating a proposal which is then accepted with probability defined by the MH-algorithm.
-There are two challenges with this approach.
-We now discuss these challenges together with various solutions that have been proposed in the literature.
+We now discuss tho major challenges for the outlined algorithm together with various solutions that have been proposed in the literature.